Your guide to HMO licensing for letting agents and landlords

 A property is defined as a large HMO if all of the following apply:

-Smaller HMOs may still need a licence, depending on the area the property is in.
-Even if a property is smaller and rented to fewer people, it may still need a licence, depending on the area.
+Landlords of smaller HMOs may still need a licence, depending on the area the property is in.
 This can be checked with the property’s local council.

-- the manager of the house - the landlord or an agent - must be considered to be ‘fit and proper’ - for example, they don’t have a criminal record or previous breach of landlord laws or code of practice.
+For a property to be licensed, it must be suitable for the number of occupants, which depends on its size and facilities.
+The manager of the property - either the landlord or the agent - must be considered to be "fit and proper".
+This means that they shouldn't have a criminal record or previous breach of landlord laws or code of practice, for example.

-The landlord or agent is also required to:
+The landlord or letting agent managing an HMO is also required to:

 - send the council an updated gas safety certificate every year,